This post may contain affiliate links. Please see my disclosure policy.

 Place granulated sugar in a large saucepan and heat over medium heat.

-Pour caramel sauce into a glass bowl and stir in vanilla extract and salt until combined.
-Caramel sauce will thicken as it cools.
+Remove pan from the heat and pour caramel sauce into a glass bowl.
+Stir in vanilla extract and salt until combined (salt balances out the flavor and keeps the caramel from tasting too sweet).
+The sauce will thicken as it cools.

 Salted caramel sauce in glass bowl with spoon